The Physical Environment

 During October and November, some of the depressions and cyclonic storms which originate in the Bay of Bengal, cross the east coast and move across the peninsula.
 Such depressions and storms pass through or remain in the neighborhood of the district causing widespread, heavy rains and high winds.
 Thunderstorms are common during the hot season and the post-monsoon months.
 Rainfall during the monsoon season is also sometimes associated with thunder.

-Mysore district is endowed with a number of perennial and non-perennial rivers.
-The Cauvery which is the major system of the district traverses the Mysore plateau from northwest to east along with its tributaries Kabini, Suvarnavathi, Laxmanathirtha and others.
+Mysuru district is endowed with a number of perennial and non-perennial rivers.
+The Cauvery which is the major system of the district traverses the Mysuru plateau from northwest to east along with its tributaries Kabini, Suvarnavathi, Laxmanathirtha and others.

 The Cauvery rises at Talacauvery in Kodagu district and flows along the boundary of Periyapatna taluk, enters into the district through K R Nagar taluk.
 It further moves into T. Narasipur and Kollegal before reaching Tamil Nadu.